 Three Kings Day is a big deal for the kids, because it’s the day the Kings bring them gifts, just as they brought gold, frankincense, and myrrh to the Baby Jesus.

-We also celebrate the day by cutting into our Rosca de Reyes, the delicious, wreath-shaped bread with hidden surprises inside that we dip into our favorite Mexican hot chocolate.
+We also celebrate the day by cutting into our Rosca de Reyes (our recipe here), the delicious, wreath-shaped bread with hidden surprises inside that we dip into our favorite Mexican hot chocolate.

 RELATED POST: Celebrating Three Kings Day

 Here’s a bit about the tradition of the rosca as my family celebrates it.

 The Bible tells us in Matthew that the Three Kings were summoned by King Herod and asked to let him know where they find the Baby Jesus, so he can pay homage, too.